jeremyikwuje/intro-to-blockchain/double-spend-problem.md

 # Double Spend Problem
 If you are intending to start a career in blockchain/web3, one important thing to understand is the Double Spend Problem.

-> A double spend problem is the potential of a single asset(or digital money) to be spent more than once.
+> A double spend problem is the potential of a digital single asset(or digital money) to be spent more than once.

-## The Problem
-Digital files like text, audios, and videos are easily duplicated.
-You can record a song on a computer, with the click of a button create multiple copies of that song, send those copies to more than one person while keeping the original copy.
-This is one of the things that makes like computers desiring and easy to use.
+When you send a photo to me on WhatsApp, the original photo will still remain with you.
+I will only receive a copy of the file.
+You have not transferred the ownership of the file to me.
+Imagine it is the same way money works.

+If sending money online is just like sending a photo, you will never want to transferred the ownership.
+You will love to spend the "same 10 dollars twice".

-But the ability and ease to duplicate money in countless amount is a problem.
-A monetary system where anyone is allowed to duplicate the money they have is bad.
-In computer science, this problem is called the double spend problem, the potential of a single asset to be spent more than once.
+But a financial system where anyone is allowed to spend their money twice is bad.

 ## Physical Money
+In the physical world, the double spend problem is not issue.
 Let’s say I have 10 dollars in cash.
 I give you 5 dollars, leaving me with a balance of 5 dollar.
 I can’t physically spend my 10 dollars again because my balance is just 5 dollar.
 No double-spending.
-If I tried to duplicate the 10 dollars, and send you a fake note, I may be charge for counterfeiting.

-However, on the internet, the double spend problem can easily occur.
-I can just copy/paste the 10 dollars and send to you, leaving me with same 10 dollar in my wallet too.

 ## Solutions
-Initially, to get around this issue of double spending money, we trusted a central financial entity (like a bank or PayPal) to verify transactions and dictate the balance of any given account.
-So no one can easily duplicate their money.
+For a long time, the practical solution for us to get around this issue of double spending money in the digital world is to trust a central financial entity, like a bank or PayPal.
+Anytime you send money to me, we both trust that this entity will verify the transaction and transfer the ownership from you to me.

 However, the problems with trusting a financial entities are many.
 They are slow.
 Most of them charge fees and impose limits on the size, type, and number of transactions a user can execute.
 If you live in Europe and send 1000 dollars to your family in Africa, it may take up to 30 days for them to receive the money.